 A full survey of the possible risks is carried out every three years.
 The risks that are relevant for the Bell Food Group are identified and measures are formulated if possible to reduce the probability of occurrence and/or the impact of potential risks.
 Every measure is given a responsible owner.
 In the in-between years, the Board of Directors and Group Executive Board monitor the status of the measures and carry out current assessments.
 As part of the risk management process of the Bell Food Group, risks that could potentially cause a loss of more than a specified amount at EBIT level within three years are actively managed.
 The relevant level of loss for these major risks is CHF 5 million for the Bell Switzerland division and CHF 1 million for the other divisions.
 Where possible, safeguards and measures are implemented to protect the company against risks that cannot be influenced or that can only be influenced to a limited extent.

-In 2018, a new risk assessment was carried out for Hügli and a risk management audit was carried out for Bell Switzerland, Bell International, Hilcona and Eisberg.
-Management has identified a sudden increase in raw materials prices, epidemics, shifts in agricultural policies and changed consumer needs as major risks.
+In 2020, a new risk assessment was performed at Eisberg and risk management controlling was carried out at Bell Switzerland, Bell International, Hügli and Hilcona.
+Management has identified a sudden increase in raw material prices, shifts in agricultural policies and changed consumer needs as major risks.